josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>ToBytes&lt;T&gt;(this T)</summary>

-  Converts a given unmanaged value of type T into an array of Byte.
+  Converts a given unmanaged value of type `T` into an array of `Byte`.
   </details>
 - <details>
   <summary>ToBytes&lt;TSource&gt;(this TSource[]?)</summary>

-  Converts an array of unmanaged values of type TSource into an array of Byte.
+  Converts an array of unmanaged values of type `TSource` into an array of `Byte`.
   </details>
 - <details>
   <summary>ToValues&lt;TSource, TDestination&gt;(this TSource[]?)</summary>

-  Converts an array of unmanaged values of type TSource into an array of another unmanaged value type TDestination.
+  Converts an array of unmanaged values of type `TSource` into an array of another unmanaged value type `TDestination`.
   </details>
 - <details>
   <summary>ToValues&lt;TSource, TDestination&gt;(this TSource[]?, out Byte[]?)</summary>

-  Converts an array of unmanaged values of type TSource into an array of another unmanaged value type TDestination and provides the residual binary array of the reinterpretation.
+  Converts an array of unmanaged values of type `TSource` into an array of another unmanaged value type `TDestination` and provides the residual binary array of the reinterpretation.
   </details>
 - <details>
   <summary>WithSafeFixed&lt;T&gt;(ref this T, FixedReferenceAction&lt;T&gt;)</summary>